Municipal Services Updates

 Access to Municipal Buildings & Amenities

 - Access to Town Hall, the Community Safety Building, and the Parks & Public Works Yard is currently restricted to comply with physical distancing requirements.
-Municipal business at the Town Hall is being conducted by phone, email, online through our website, and by appointment.
+Municipal business is being conducted by phone, email, online through our website, and by appointment.
 Find department contact information on our Contact Us page.

-- Town of Sidney Driver Services has reopened to the public with new physical distancing measures in place.
+- Town of Sidney Driver Services has reopened to the public for certain services with new physical distancing measures in place.

 - Public Washrooms at 9813 Fourth Street (8 am - 8 pm), Iroquois Park (dawn to dusk), and Tulista Park (dawn to dusk) have been kept open for public use with enhanced cleaning procedures.

 We are continuing municipal operations to the fullest extent possible during this time and prioritizing essential services.
 Our standard departmental services will be conducted by phone, email, through our website, and by appointment.
 You can find department contact information on our Contact Us page and access our online services on our Online Services page.
 Response times to inquiries may take longer than usual - we appreciate your patience during this time.

 Scroll through this page or select a specific department from the list to learn more about what changes our municipal departments are implementing to adapt to this situation.

 Phone Number: 250-656-1139

 Regular Council meetings will continue as scheduled, however meetings of Town Committees will resume on an as required basis.
 Due to restrictions imposed on public gatherings by the Provincial Health Officer, Council meetings will be closed to the public until further notice.
 However, public meetings will be live-streamed for public viewing.
 Council meeting agendas can be viewed on our Council Meetings page.